OniKraNf/slash-academy/README.md

 # Slash Academy

-Slash Academy is a web application built with Django that provides online courses on various topics.
+Slash Academy is a comprehensive web application built with Docker, Django, Celery, Redis, and Postgresql, offering a wide range of online courses covering various topics.

 ## Features